abdiali9148/Big-Data-Processing/instructions/Installing_Text_Tools.md

 Using the program you wrote yourself is the ultimate computer nerd flex.

-After installing your text tools and creating `startgrep`, you can slightly modify the commands in the associated `data/*/README.md` file so that you can utilize your own text tools instead of the built-in Unix text tools.
+After installing your Text Tools and creating `startgrep`, you can slightly modify the commands in the associated `data/*/README.md` file so that you can utilize your own Text Tools instead of the built-in Unix text tools.

 The following commands are listed in `data/UT_all_industries/README.md` to create the `UT_all_industries` data set.